 - Use consistent selection material for hiring.

-- Choose candidates based on skills, experience, and ability to perform the job before considering age, race, gender, or religion.
+- Ensure equal opportunities and choose candidates based on skills, experience, and ability to perform the job.

 - Train your employees who will handle applications and interviews to avoid discriminatory acts.